WebAssembly vs. Docker: Exploring their Connection and Potential

 docker run -it c-program-inside-docker

-Docker Vs WASM
+Docker vs. WASM

 Upon closer examination, there are several notable differences between Docker and WASM.

-Docker packages the program and its dependencies into a single container which is executed by the Docker engine.
-A Docker container includes a complete file, system, utility programs, binaries and libraries making it appear like a full operating system for the application.
+Docker packages the program and its dependencies into a single container, which is executed by the Docker engine.
+A Docker container includes a complete file, system, utility programs, binaries, and libraries, making it appear like a full operating system for the application.

 It is essential to create a Docker image that matches the correct system architecture such as Intel, ARM 0r AMD.
 For example, if you are running Raspberry Pi OS with Docker, you must create a Docker image for your C program based on a Linux image and compile it for ARM processor architecture. otherwise, the container will not run correctly.

 On the other hand, WASM modules are pre-compiled binaries of C, C++, Rust, or Go applications that can be easily executed on a WebAssembly runtime such as Wasmtime, Wasmedge, or Wagi.
-WASM binaries do not rely on the host operating system or prcessor architecture as they do not contain any pre-packaged file system or low-level operating system primitives.
+WASM binaries do not rely on the host operating system or processor architecture as they do not contain any pre-packaged file system or low-level operating system primitives.

-Instead, every directory, environment variable, clock, utility and system resource is attached to the WASM module during runtime through the Web Assembly System Interface (WASI).
+Instead, every directory, environment variable, clock, utility, and system resource is attached to the WASM module during runtime through the Web Assembly System Interface (WASI).
 As a result, WASM modules are not coupled with the host OS or processor architecture.

-From a performance standpoint, WASM has several significant advantages over Docker.
-WASM binaries start up in milliseconds, compared to several seconds for Docker containers.
-WASM programs are nearly native speed in terms of performance and the size of a WASM module is typically just several MBs since it does not have any OS components.
 In contrast, a container image may be tens or hundreds of MBs, especially if there are many operating system-dependent packages.
 Since WASM was built for browsers, it can also run in a browser.
 One key difference between the two is that WASM runs cross-platform, while Docker has limitations on specific CPU architectures or operating systems.
 For instance, Windows containers do not natively run on Linux and vice-versa.

 What Does the Integration of WASM and Docker Mean?

-As we just discussed, WebAssembly (WASM) is a powerful tool for compiling and executing your existing native code written in languages such as C, C++, Rust or Go within browsers or on any WASM runtime with near-native performance, high security and faster startup times.
+As we just discussed, WebAssembly (WASM) is a powerful tool for compiling and executing your existing native code written in languages such as C, C++, Rust, or Go within browsers or on any WASM runtime with near-native performance, high security, and faster startup times.

-Docker allows you to package your application code and its necessary dependencies into a single image making it highly portable and providing runtime isolation.
-Over the past decade, we have invested in learning about Docker containers and building infrastructure to support them such as swarm and Kubernetes clusters.
+Docker allows you to package your application code and its necessary dependencies into a single image, making it highly portable and providing runtime isolation.
+Over the past decade, we have invested in learning about Docker containers and building infrastructure to support them, such as swarm and Kubernetes clusters.
 So, should we abandon all that knowledge and infrastructure and start learning WASM from scratch?
 Not necessarily.

 What if we combine the high performance, security, and faster startup times of WASM with Docker's high portability features?

-Let's take a closer look at how Docker and WASM work together.
-At the core of Docker is Docker Engine, the API server that serves all your requests.
-When you use the "docker run" command, a container process is created by a container runtime called runc which is responsible for starting the container process.
-Once the container is created, runc exits and a container-d shim takes over to manage the container process, capture its l0gs, and redirect them.
+Once the container is created, runc exits, and a container-d shim takes over to manage the container process, capture its l0gs, and redirect them.
 One containerd-shim process is created for each container.
 It also helps with attaching to the container when you run the "docker attach" command.
-Above the container-d shim is the containerD process which manages all the containers.
+Above the container-d shim is the containerD process, which manages all the containers.

 To run WASM containers with Docker, we use the wasmedge runtime which is one of the supported WebAssembly runtimes mentioned previously.
 Docker has worked with wasmedge to create a new 'containerd-shim' called 'containerd-wasm-shim ' to integrate the wasmedge runtime with Docker.